axoflow/axosyslog-core-docs/content/filterx/_index.md

 {{% alert title="Note" color="info" %}}

-Although you can re-use type names and function names as variable names, that's not recommended and should be avoided.
+Although you can re-use type names and function names as variable names, that's not considered good practice and should be avoided.

 {{% /alert %}}